IBM-Bluemix-Docs/mobilefoundation/jsonstore.md

 * Support for many users
 * AES 256 encryption of stored data provides security and confidentiality.
 You can segment protection by user with password-protection, if more than one user on a single device.

 A single store can have many collections, and each collection can have many documents.
 It’s also possible to have a MobileFirst application that consists of multiple stores.
-For information, see JSONStore multiple user support.
+For information, see JSONStore multiple user supports.

 ## Support level
 {: #support-level-jsonstore }

-* JSONStore is supported in Native iOS and Android applications (no support for native Windows (Universal and UWP)).
+* JSONStore is supported in Native iOS and Android applications (no support for native Windows&trade; (Universal and UWP)).
-* JSONStore is supported in Cordova iOS, Android and Windows (Universal and UWP) applications.
+* JSONStore is supported in Cordova iOS, Android, and Windows&trade; (Universal and UWP) applications.

 ## General JSONStore Terminology
 {: #general-jsonstore-terminology }